wearefriday/spectre/README.md

 * refactor baselines into their own model/table, one row per unique key (also store the test info here) so that tests can be blatted but the baseline screenshots and info remain
 * remove Bootstrap dependency and add better visual design
 * it'd be useful for the "Update baseline" button to anchor to page scroll when reviewing many tall screenshots (otherwise you have to scroll back up to click)
+* ability to set the diff highlight colour (e.g. if your sit is red, the default red will be useless).
+Set on a per-run or per-test basis?
+(Passed in the request, not stored as Spectre config)